GLOBAL MARKETS-Dollar falls, equities gain as Fed calms inflation worries | Business

 "The reason why we are having some inflationary pressures is because Asia is having difficulties and that will work itself out and I think price increases like that are not long lasting," Cox said.
 Overnight in Asia, the region's main regional equity gauges climbed, with MSCI's broadest index of Asia-Pacific shares outside Japan up 1.5% at a two-week high.

-Oil prices were little changed on Tuesday as rising demand from the approach of the northern hemisphere's summer driving season and lifting of coronavirus restrictions offset worries that Iran's possible return to the market will cause supplies to jump.
-Brent futures rose 16 cents to $68.62 a barrel in early afternoon trading, while U.S. West Texas Intermediate (WTI) crude rose 19 cents to $66.24.
+Oil prices edged a shade higher on Tuesday as rising demand from the approach of the Northern Hemisphere's summer driving season and lifting of coronavirus restrictions offset worries that Iran's possible return to the market will cause a supply glut.
+Brent futures rose 19 cents, or 0.3%, to settle at $68.65 a barrel, while U.S. West Texas Intermediate (WTI) crude rose 2 cents to settle at $66.07.

 Gold prices scaled a more than four-month peak, as the dollar and U.S. Treasury yields slumped after data showed consumer confidence dropped slightly in the United States.
-The dollar index, which measures the currency against major rivals, was down 0.72% in the afternoon session, after having fallen as much as 0.3% to 89.533, its lowest since Jan.
-7. Spot gold was trading up 0.66% to $1,893.53 per ounce, having earlier hit its highest since Jan.
+The dollar index, which measures the currency against major rivals, was down 0.2% in the afternoon session, after having fallen as much as 0.3% to 89.533, its lowest since Jan.
+7. Spot gold rose 0.97% to $1,899.2640 per ounce, having earlier hit its highest since Jan.
 8 at $1,895.56.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)